nfsarmento/nuno-sarmento-slick-slider/README.md

 Nuno Sarmento Slick Slider, an easy-to-use WordPress Plugin that enables you to create beautiful, professional and responsive sliders with Slick.

-Nuno Sarmento Slick Slider, an easy-to-use WordPress Plugin that enables you to create beautiful, professional and responsive sliders with Slick.

 **Description**

 I have tried to keep this plugin as simple as possible, you are not going to be overwhelmed with options like some of the slideshow extensions out there.